alan-turing-institute/hub23-deploy/docs/deploy-k8s/deploy-k8s-cluster-multiple-nodepools.md

----
-layout: page
-share: false
-title: "Deploy a Kubernetes Cluster with Multiple Nodepools"
+# Deploy a Kubernetes Cluster with Multiple Nodepools
----

 This document walks through the steps required to deploy a Kubernetes cluster with multiple nodepools onto the Turing's Azure subscription.